CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

  - The Event Data API got the Event from the internal Event Data system
  - The Event Data system got the Event from the Agent, which is operated by someone (in most cases Crossref)
  - The Agent generated the Event from some data that it retrieved from the Reddit API
+ - The Percolator found a landing page domain in the data.
+ - The Percolator matched the landing page to the DOI based on metadata found on the landing page.
  - The Reddit API got the data from a Reddit user
  - The Reddit user may be talking about published research
  - The published research may have been peer reviewed